Age disparity in sexual relationships: Statistics

-Relationships with age disparities have been observed with both men and women as the older or younger partner.
-In various cultures, older men and younger women often seek one another for sexual or marital relationships.
-Older women sometimes date younger men as well, and in both cases wealth and apparent physical attractiveness are often relevant.
-Adolescent boys are generally sexually interested in adolescent girls and women somewhat older than they are.
+Heterosexual relationships with age disparities have been observed in various cultures.
+In certain instances, older men and younger women often seek one another for sexual or marital relationships, while other studies have indicated that older women sometimes date younger men as well, with wealth and apparent physical attractiveness often relevant.
+Other studies have indicated that oftentimes adolescent boys are sexually interested in adolescent girls and women who are somewhat older than them.
 Older men also display an interest in women of their own age.
-However, research suggests that relationship patterns are more influenced by women's preferences than men's.
+Other research suggests that these relationship patterns are more influenced by women's preferences than those of men.